 What about projects with only one contractor?
 Or only one man?
 Yes, they still need a construction phase plan.
 Usually, on projects with more than one contractor, a principal contractor is appointed, and they are responsible for producing the construction phase plan.
 On projects with only one contractor, it becomes that contractors responsibility to develop the plan.

 (5) If there is only one contractor working on the project, the contractor must draw up a construction phase plan, or make arrangements for a construction phase plan to be drawn up, as soon as is practicable prior to setting up a construction site.

 The size or duration of a project is not an indication of the risk level.
-You may carry out a short project such as demolishing a building over a 5 day period, that is much higher risk over a longer duration project installing partitions over 2 months for example.
+You may carry out a short project such as demolishing a building over 5 days, that is a much higher risk over a longer duration project installing partitions over 2 months for example.

 Just because your project is small, doesn't mean the risks are.
-But if the work your carrying out is low risks, then of course, your construction phase plan will be much more straightforward as it will require fewer arrangements to manage those risks.
+But if the work you're carrying out is low risks, then, of course, your construction phase plan will be much more straightforward as it will require fewer arrangements to manage those risks.
 You don't need to pack your plan full of information and procedures that are not relevant or don't apply to your project.
 You should only include the specific arrangements that you need.

 If you need help creating your construction phase plan, you can use our construction phase plan template to create the perfect document for your project.

 This article was written by Emma at HASpod.
 Emma has over 10 years experience in health and safety and BSc (Hons) Construction Management.
 She is NEBOSH qualified and Tech IOSH.

 Get CDM support on your construction projects with our free guides and support packs for all duty holders.CDM Support